wallarm/product-documentation/docs/user-guides/blacklist.md

 1. Press the **Block IP or Subnet** button.
 2. Enter a value in the field **IP, range, or subnet**.
-3. Pick a date or use the slider to specify the blocking time.
-4. Choose whether to block IPs for all applications or for a selected application.
-5. Optionally, provide a comment on the blocking reason.
-6. Click **Add to blacklist**.

-The minimum blocking time period is 60 minutes.
+    !!! info "Subnet mask"
         Entering an IP address with a subnet mask will list every blocked IP address in the expanded table.
 For example, entering `a.b.c.0/24` will expand the table to list 256 IP addresses.
+3. Choose whether to block IPs for all applications or for a specific application.
+4. Pick a date or use the calendar to specify the blocking time.
+The minimum blocking time period is 60 minutes.
+5. Provide a comment on the blocking reason.
+6. Press **Add to blacklist**.

+![!Adding to blacklist][img-blacklist-add]

 ## Exporting Blacklist Entries